SeriousAntoxa/SeriousAntoxa/README.md

-# :wave: Hi, I'm Anton Podobed
+# :wave: Hi!
+My name is Anton Podobed
-### Junior front-end developer, 24 years old
+### I'm 25 years old and I'm a front-end developer :)

 ## :scroll: About Me